 Alicia came to Iowa in 1982.
 She is married to a legal permanent resident.
-Her spouse said she must have thirteen children with him in order to prove her love.
+Her spouse said she must have thirteen children with them in order to prove her love.
 Alicia had eight children and three miscarriages.
 She sustained repeated rapes, beatings, and constant threats to herself and her children.
-Still, she had yet to "prove her love" in the eyes of her husband.
+Still, she had yet to "prove her love" in the eyes of her spouse.

 Congress recognized the abuse of immigrant women and children due to their lack of immigration status.
 The Violence Against Women Act ("VAWA") was passed.
 In 2000, Congress expanded VAWA's protections in the Victims of Violence and Trafficking Prevention Act ("VTVPA").
 This law created two new kinds of visas for people who are neither immigrants nor citizens, and are victims of certain crimes of violence.
 The two new visas are the "U visa" and "T visa."

 1. VAWA SELF-PETITION

 The law lets eligible relatives of a U.S. citizen or lawful permanent resident ("LPR") immigrate to the United States.
 The Citizenship and Immigration Service ("Service") approves all visa petitions filed by the sponsor citizen or LPR on behalf of a beneficiary.
 Family members rely on the sponsor to file a petition.
 A sponsor may fail to file a petition.
 He or she might file a petition but retract it, or fail on purpose to reply to a request for more information.
 If the sponsor controls all the beneficiary's mail, he or she may never know when to appear for interviews or proceedings.
 Such failure can result in placing the beneficiary in removal proceedings (deportation).
 The beneficiary could face removal without taking part in proceedings.
 Sponsors can thus use the immigration process to manipulate another person.